Codersadis/codersadis.github.io/Projects/CNNLF/TrainingData/readme.md

 ### Brief Intro
 This folder contains the materials for single CNN model training data generation in our paper.
 As mentioned in our paper, we use BSDS-500 dataset for illustration.
-Notes: The matlab code for generating training samples will be provided soon.

 ### Detail
 - generate_single_train.m: 80% of the dataset are used for training data generation.